 Discover which are the best places to practice ski mountaineering

 Pontedilegno – Tonale

-The area of Pontedilegno Tonale is ideal for ski mountaineers who can find a series of different itineraries in terms of difficulty, duration and technique.
-In fact, every ski fan with skins will be able to choose the best route according to their abilities.
-Pontedilegno offers very simple and popular routes, such as the itinerary along the Pisagna Pass, but also difficult routes, such as the one to conquer the summit of the Presena Glacier or for several days, which require physical training and lots of technique.
+The area of Pontedilegno Tonale is ideal for ski mountaineers: here they will find a series of different itineraries in terms of difficulty, duration and technique.
+In fact, here every ski-alp fan will be able to choose the best route according to their abilities.
+Pontedilegno offers very simple and popular routes, such as the itinerary along the Pisagna Pass, but also difficult routes, such as the one to conquer the summit of the Presena Glacier, which require physical training and lots of technique.
 One of the most sought-after stages of ski mountaineering is the Adamello Grand Tour: an outing to be tackled in two days characterized by 1,400 m of uphill and a good 3,000 metres of downhill elevation gain.

 In the silence, on pristine snow, the ski touring routes in La Thuile are experiences that are good for the heart.
-The Aosta Valley resort offers many itineraries suitable for all levels to immerse yourself in the spectacular scenery of Mont Blanc.
-There are many excursions to experience pure emotions such as the one that leads from the Piccolo San Bernardo Pass to La Thuile, or the more demanding itinerary that goes from La Joux (1,494 m) to Mont Valaisan (2,891 m), a point that offers a 360° panorama of the French mountains and the highest peaks of the Alps.
-To fully enjoy the pleasure of the experience, leave properly equipped, check the weather forecast and don’t forget safety.
+The Aosta Valley resort offers many itineraries suitable for all levels, where you will immerse yourself in the spectacular scenery of Mont Blanc.
+There are many excursions to experience pure emotions, such as the one that leads from the Piccolo San Bernardo Pass to La Thuile, or the more demanding itinerary that goes from La Joux (1,494 m) to Mont Valaisan (2,891 m), a point that offers a 360° panorama of the French mountains and the highest peaks of the Alps.
+To fully enjoy the pleasure of the experience, make sure you are properly equipped, check the weather forecast and don’t forget safety measures.

 Read also Snowshoe Trails: What are the best ones?

 Please remember, ski mountaineering is not easy to learn and should not be taken lightly, but if you are fascinated by it, this is the right time to start a few courses before next winter!